 - In Kamen Rider Fourze, several of the cast are participating in astronaut trials, including being locked in a small room.
 When the examiners throw in some alarm klaxons and gouts of smoke to mess with the students, Ryusei of all people has a Freak Out and swats at the smoke while making Funny Bruce Lee Noises.
 The others are convinced he failed the test on purpose so at least one Rider would be available to fight the Monster of the Week; Ryusei responds with Sure, Let's Go with That, not wanting to admit he was legitimately flipping out.

 - Red Dwarf has references to people going space-crazy.
 Most notably Holly, the ship's computer, spent 3,000,000 years alone in deep space and has gone a bit peculiar.

 - Star Trek has a bunch:

-- The first Twilight Zone episode "Where Is Everybody?" is about a man who finds himself in an empty town.
+- The Twilight Zone (1959): In the first episode, "Where Is Everybody?", a man finds himself in an empty town.
 He's revealed to have hallucinated the whole thing during an exercise designed to replicate the feeling of isolation in outer space.